apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 Traffic Ops (admin)    | `admin`          | `!!twelve` RIAK                   | `riakuser`       | `riakpass`
 Traffic Ops database   | `traffic_ops`    | `password`
+Traffic Portal (admin) | `admin`          | `!!twelve`

+Note that the login information used at the Traffic Portal interface is always exactly identical to that used at the Traffic Ops interface.
+As such, changing the login info for Traffic Ops will also change it for Traffic Portal.
-To know where these services are located on the local network, see [Ports and Interfaces](#ports)
+To know where these services are located on the local network, see [Ports and Interfaces](#ports).